young2code/TicTacToeML/README.md

 ![Graph](Images/EloGraph.PNG)

 It stop growing after 6 million games.
-This model never lose. (against me and my wife at least.)
+This trained model never lose!:triumph: (against me and my wife at least.:cry:)

 # Mistakes
 Obviously, I did not make all of this without any mistakes.
 Here they are.